Best Places to Visit in Canada: Don't Miss Québec City

 In Québec province, contemplating Montréal vs Québec City is an exciting prospect.
 Each city is a hub of French Canadian culture, and features complementary vibes.
 One electrifying, the other cozy and refreshing.

-Rated as the best destination in Canada for a fifth year in a row in 2020 by Travel + Leisure readers, Québec City has also been named as the 3rd best small cities in the world outside the United States by Condé Nast Traveler.
+Rated as the best destination in Canada for a seventh year in a row in 2022 by Travel + Leisure readers, Québec City has also been named as the 5th best cities in the world outside the United States by Condé Nast Traveler.

 The historic district of Old Québec, a UNESCO World Heritage Site is the most visited places in Québec City, followed closely by Île d’Orléans and Montmorency waterfalls, which stands at 83 meters tall (272 ft), making it 30 meters (98.5ft) taller than Niagara Falls!